-This year, keep the traditions you love and swap the ones you could do without for some new experiences.
+This year, keep the traditions you love and swap the ones you don’t for some new experiences.
 Make Thanksgiving a holiday filled with fun family memories and go beyond the typical dining room chaos.
-Spend turkey day staying in a slopeside condo, taking a ski lesson while conditions are still early season, eating dinner at our Mountain Top Lodge or try your hand at dog sledding!
-Maybe even fit in a crisp morning hot air balloon ride to really mix things up!
-Here are some other ways to refresh your Thanksgiving this year:
+Spend your turkey day skiing and staying slopeside.
+Book before October 23 and spend four days skiing for only $87/day.
+Aside from spending it on the slopes, here are some other ways to refresh your Thanksgiving this year:

 Tradition to Ditch: Spending All Day In the Kitchen